Intrinsic Resolution of Organic Scintillators: Measurements with the EJ200 plastic scintillator

 The relative variance of the single-electron response spectrum is then given by:

 Using the values of $p=c=0.78$ obtained from~(\ref{v1}), we get $v_1=\frac{1+0.04}{0.78}-1=0.33$, a value close to that obtained for the truncated distribution.

-We set $v_1=0.33$ and increased the LY by 22\%, the approximate difference between the peak and the average value.
-We also assumed 10\% uncertainty for LY.
+I set $v_1=0.33$ and increased the LY by 22\%, the approximate difference between the peak and the average value.
+I also accepted 10\% uncertainty for LY.
 The results of the fit are presented in Fig.~\ref{Figure:EJ200}.